vitessio/website/content/en/docs/14.0/reference/programs/vtctldclient/vtctldclient_ApplyRoutingRules.md

   -c, --cells strings       Limit the VSchema graph rebuildingg to the specified cells.
 Ignored if --skip-rebuild is specified.
   -d, --dry-run             Load the specified routing rules as a validation step, but do not actually apply the rules to the topo.
-  -h, --help                help for ApplyRoutingRules -r, --rules string        Routing rules, specified as a string -f, --rules-file string   Path to a file containing routing rules specified as JSON
+  -h, --help                help for ApplyRoutingRules -r, --rules string        Routing rules, specified as a string.
+  -f, --rules-file string   Path to a file containing routing rules specified as JSON.
       --skip-rebuild        Skip rebuilding the SrvVSchema objects.
 ```